ZhangPHs/AI-console-gobang/README.md

 # AI-console-gobang
-console-gobang in Cpp
+console-gobang in Cpp ----- Bad experience.

-a stupid implement.
+a stupid way of implement.
 There are many lines of codes.

 Here is the source file.